keu/docs/astro/airflow-api.md

 <TabItem value="deployment" label="Deployment API key">

 :::info
-Deployment API keys are useful when you want to manage each Deployment using different access.
-When you use Deployment API keys, you have to perform an extra step to retrieve the auth token.
-Hence, API keys will be phased out in favour of API tokens where this extra step will not be required.
+Deployment API keys will soon be phased out in favor of Deployment-level API tokens.
+Astronomer recommends using Workspace tokens to reach the Airflow API until Deployment API tokens are released.
 :::

 To retrieve an access token using [cURL](https://curl.se/), run the following API request with your Deployment API key ID and secret: